ASandHamwich/dsa4262-sequenceseekers/README.md

 This installs Python 3.8, as well as all the necessary packages needed for running the prediction software.

 ## Installation of Prediction Software
-To install and use this prediction software, ensure that you pull the following files from the `prediction` directory:
+To install and use this prediction software, ensure that you pull the `prediction` directory from the repository.

-1. `prediction/prediction_assets`
+`prediction` contains these 4 folders:
-2. `prediction/prediction_script`
+1. `prediction/prediction_assets`: contains the necessary assets for running the prediction model;
-3. `prediction/prediction_notebooks`
+2. `prediction/prediction_script`: contains the scripts for generating the predictions;
-4. `prediction/sample_prediction`
+3. `prediction/prediction_notebooks`: contains notebooks for generating the predictions;

-_For ease of use, simply pull and use the whole `prediction` directory._
+4. `prediction/sample_prediction`: sample data for testing.

 # Running Prediction Software
 To begin, ensure that you have your `data.json` file in its own subdirectory.
 The software will create outputs in the same directory as this file for ease of access.